Warren Boroson: Early life

-Warren Boroson grew up on Boulevard East in West New York, New Jersey, where he attended P.S.
+Warren Boroson was born in Manhattan in 1935.
+He grew up on Boulevard East in West New York, New Jersey, where he attended P.S.
 No. 6 and graduated from Memorial High School in January 1952.
-He attended Columbia University, where he intended to pursue education, though prior to graduating, he decided on a career as a journalist.
+He attended Columbia University, where he intended to pursue education, though he eventually majored in English and decided to pursue a career in journalism.
 He graduated in 1957.